Skip to Content

 Instructions

-• Generously coat the lamb chops with 2 tablespoons of olive oil, garlic, salt, and pepper; leave them at room temperature to marinate for 30 minutes.
+• Generously coat the lamb chops with two tablespoons of olive oil, garlic, salt, and pepper.
+Set them aside at room temperature for 30 minutes.

 • Work in batches to cook the lamb.
-Begin by adding two shoulder chops to the pan and cook them for 4-5 minutes on each side until they reach an internal temperature of 145°F (63°C).
-Repeat with the remaining chops.
+Nestle two shoulder chops into the pan away from you to avoid hot splatter.
+Set the rosemary on top and sear for 4-5 minutes on each side until they reach 145°F (63°C), the safe temperature for lamb.

 Notes